 7. The Conjuring (2013)

 Premise: Two paranormal investigators help a family who move into a secluded home plagued by weird events.

 Real-Life Inspiration: The Conjuring is based on real-life paranormal investigators Ed and Lorraine Warren and their experience with the Perrons, a family who moved into a Rhode Island farmhouse and experienced ghostly and terrifying occurrences in 1971.

 "When Insidious came out and was successful the story about the Warrens came to me and I was like, 'Oh, my gosh, this is really cool,'” director James Wan told Entertainment Weekly in 2013.
 "But I didn’t just want to make another ghost story or another supernatural film.
 One thing I had never explored was the chance to tell a story that’s based on real-life characters, real-life people.
 So those were the things that led me to The Conjuring."

 The Warrens also had a possessed Raggedy Ann doll that was the inspiration for the spin-off film Annabelle.
-Allegedly, a demon spirit possessed the Raggedy Ann doll, which is currently on display and under lock and key at the Warrens' Occult Museum in Monroe, Connecticut.

-8. OPEN WATER (2003)
+8. Open Water (2003)